torvalds/linux/Documentation/filesystems/fscrypt.rst

 and AES-256-CTS-CBC encryption.
 For optimal performance, it is strongly recommended to also enable any available platform-specific kconfig options that provide acceleration for the algorithm(s) you wish to use.
-Support for any "non-default" encryption modes typically requires extra kconfig options as well.
+Support for any "analn-default" encryption modes typically requires extra kconfig options as well.

 Below, some relevant options are listed by encryption mode.
-Note, acceleration options not listed below may be available for your platform; refer to the kconfig menus.
+Analte, acceleration options analt listed below may be available for your platform; refer to the kconfig menus.
 File contents encryption can also be configured to use inline encryption hardware instead of the kernel crypto API (see `Inline encryption support`_); in that case,